16. Universal Epic Universe

 What’s next?
 Though EPCOT’s multi-billion-dollar, multi-year reimagining has seen seismic shifts to the park’s layout, aesthetic, and ride lineup, fans saw much more on the horizon.
 Disney had officially confirmed a Celebration pavilion and a Mary Poppins ride, and had heavily hinted at a re-theme of the ride in the Mexico pavilion (using Pixar’s Coco) and a long-awaited reimagining of the Imagination pavilion.

 Much to fans’ surprise, though, Disney announced that when the “Celebration Gardens” opened in winter 2023, that was that, and the EPCOT transformation was officially deemed complete.
-So at least for now, it looks like EPCOT’s ride count is locked in for the foreseeable future.
+So at least for now, it looks like EPCOT’s ride count is locked in for the foreseeable future, save for a third iteration of Test Track due in late 2025.

 13. Universal Studios Beijing